In the Beginning…

 I am not sure when things changed from friendship to more in my eyes.
 I have never been able to pinpoint the exact moment, probably because there wasn’t just one moment.
 Things were fun and light.
 I appreciated his company and conversation so much that he began to morph into this staple of my life.
 Very soon after that Bryan was the last thing I would think about before I fell asleep and the first thing on my mind when I woke up.
 There was ultimately this sadness that surrounded our “friendship” because I knew that he did not feel the same about me.

 I can not pretend to know what Bryan was thinking at that time.
 That is his story to tell.
 I can only tell you my feelings and perspective… and that it sucked.
 I was miserable.
 I mean sure, it was fun.
 We would go places together, do cool stuff, have great experiences but I had feelings…feelings that he was not capable of reciprocating.
-To be honest, that was a fucking awful, painful truth for me.
+To be honest, that was an awful, painful truth for me.
 I knew that our “relationship” had no future.
 For me, things could not have gotten any worse.
 Until they did…

 …and that is a story for a different blog post.